The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Some of my recommendations are patatas bravas, lagrimitas de pollo (fried chicken), ham croquetas and chicken gyozas.

-Not only all the dishes I ordered were spotted on, but the portions were big.
+Not only were all the dishes I ordered spot on, but the portions were big.

 You can easily eat only 4 tapas for two people!